FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 Click '*EDIT SETTING*'

-Configure the following settings in the 'OS Customisation' window:
+In the 'OS Customisation' window, set these things up:

 ### General